 At California’s Santa Mira University, Professor Isla Whalen receives a box containing a gauntlet that dates from 12th Century Ireland.
 The box also contains a map that her assistants discover leads to a room hidden in the department’s archives.
 This contains an armoured box that can be opened once the gauntlet is placed on it.
 The box is found to contain a hideous mummified head that disintegrates moments after being exposed to air.
 What they discover is that they have unleashed a banshee of Irish legend that appears as a hideous hag and kills its victims with a piercing scream.
 As the banshee now comes after them, they realise the only hope of defeating it is to find the discredited former department head who has become a crank obsessed with the banshee.

 Scream of the Banshee is a typical film that the Syfy Channel churns out – the cheaply produced monster movie.
 The channel seems overrun by this sort of filler material.
-You can see the dismal area that Scream of the Banshee is heading down into as the names come up on the credits – Courtney Solomon, director of films such as Dungeons & Dragons (2000) and An American Haunting (2005), who nowadays produces much in the way of this cheap video-released fodder, and Anthony C. Ferrante, a makeup effects supervisor on various films who turned director with the terrible Boo (2005) and Headless Horseman (2007), and especially Lance Henriksen, a good actor who has appeared in too many bad genre movies.
+You can see the dismal area that Scream of the Banshee is heading down into as the names come up on the credits – Courtney Solomon, director of films such as Dungeons & Dragons (2000) and An American Haunting (2005), who nowadays produces much in the way of this cheap video-released fodder, and a script from Anthony C. Ferrante who not long after directed Sharknado (2013) and sequels, and especially Lance Henriksen, a good actor who has appeared in too many bad genre movies.
 Henriksen does not necessarily spell a bad movie but the fact that he is ignominiously spelled as Lance Henrikson on the opening credits bodes poorly for Scream of the Banshee before it even starts.

 Scream of the Banshee is about as processed a piece of formula filmmaking as it gets.
 It has been made without any feeling or originality placed into it beyond the formula.
 The film has been conceived as and seems only interested in the provision of a series of frequently ridiculous makeup effects as members of the supporting cast are despatched every few minutes – Edrick Browne gets his face torn off; Leanne Cochran tears her eyeballs out; Marcelle Baer sees herself turn into the old hag in the mirror and is then dragged under the bed and hallucinates drowning in a pool of blood that appears out of nowhere; while Eric F. Adams sees a giant hand reaching out at him from a piece of projected film.